Two-type branching processes with immigration, and the structured coalescents: Introduction

 On the other hand, if $B_{12}^X+B_{11}^X<B_{11}^Y$, then

 Note that $B_{12}^X+B_{11}^X$ is the rate at which type $\mathbf{x}$ individuals produce offspring and seeds, of type $\mathbf{x}$.
-For this reason, we can say that if the population sustaining a seedbank reproduces faster it will have a selective advantage, while if they are slower, there will be coexistence of the two populations.
-In other words, we observe that the seed producers never have a selective disadvantage, balancing selection is their worst case scenario.
+For this reason, we can say that if the population sustaining a seedbank reproduces faster, it will have a strong selective advantage, while if they are slower, the populations will coexist.
+In other words, we observe that the seed producers never have a strong selective disadvantage: coexistence is their worst case scenario.